Routeburn Track - New Zealand

 The Routeburn Track in Detail

-If you love to get off the beaten track, want to see some of New Zealand's most spectacular scenery or enjoy hiking then we highly recommend the Routeburn Track.
+Love to get off the beaten track?
+Want to see some of New Zealand's most spectacular scenery or enjoy hiking?
+Then we highly recommend making the Routeburn Track part of your NZ adventure tour.

 This is an Alpine walk that is 3 days/2 nights staying in Department of Conservation Huts in the Milford Sound area.
 It is 32km in total split over the 3 days, with the majority of the walking on the 2nd day.

-Cost: 2 nights in huts, transport from track end to Queenstown, $155
+Cost: 2 nights in huts, 2 breakfasts and 2 dinners, transport from track end to Queenstown, $355.
+Please contact Flying Kiwi for camping rates.

-Departure is during the day on Point 15.
+Departure: is during the day on Point 15 of your tour itinerary.
 We go to Milford Sound in the morning and AFTER the boat cruise we drop you off to start walking.

 This is for people with a reasonable level of fitness and used to walking, (if you are unfit please let us know);